Sanddino00/Mod-Manager/README.md

 Extra stuff:

-Remembers last selected path per game for the Fixmanager and defaults to the mod folder if non is chosen.
+Remembers last selected path per game for the Fixmanager and defaults to the mod folder of that game if non is selected.

 Dropdownmenu for selecting a game
 <img width="140" height="197" alt="Screenshot 2026-04-18 151245" src="https://github.com/user-attachments/assets/4ae8b7b8-06a1-4573-922c-31da85360128" />